A row of makeshift tombstones at a memorial for homeless people who died on the streets

-Rows of makeshift tombstones filled the plaza outside the Santa Clara County Government Center during the 2021 homeless deaths memorial.
-Photo by Tran Nguyen.
+Rows of makeshift tombstones fill the plaza outside the Santa Clara County Government Center in 2021 to commemorate homeless people who have died.
+File photo.

 It’s that time of year again where we begin to gather with family and friends, put on extra pounds and spend way too much money.
 Its hard to believe Thanksgiving is next week, because the year has gone by so fast.
 But nevertheless, the holiday season is here, and it’s often when people take time to reflect and remember.